dwavesystems/dwave-ocean-sdk/docs/examples/scheduling.rst

 Now solve on a D-Wave system using sampler :class:`~dwave.system.samplers.DWaveSampler` from Ocean software's :doc:`dwave-system </docs_system/sdk_index>`.
-Also use its :class:`~dwave.system.composites.EmbeddingComposite` composite to map our unstructured problem (variables such as :code:`time` etc.) to the sampler's graph structure (the QPU's numerically indexed qubits) in a process known as :term:`minor-embedding`.
+Also use its :class:`~dwave.system.composites.EmbeddingComposite` composite to map your unstructured problem (variables such as :code:`t` etc.) to the sampler's graph structure (the QPU's numerically indexed qubits) in a process known as :term:`minor-embedding`.
 The next code sets up a D-Wave quantum computer as the sampler.

 .. include:: min_vertex.rst
    :start-after: default-config-start-marker